FBoucher/stream-projects/Streams/2020-08-05-Stream119-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is working on the documentation for the manual deployment of TinyBlazorAdmin.
+This is a client side website is the frontend of a tool to make short URLs.
+It's done in C# using Blazor web assembly.
+Until we make a automatic deployment we need some manual instruction.

 📺 - Twitch archive - stream no.119